pac12/drupal-test/README.md

    hide the button.

 ##### Optionally

+The below optional tasks are not required for this evaluation.
+If you complete the evaluation ahead of time and would like to try and implement these additional features, you are encouraged to do so.

 1. Provide next/previous links to navigate between the pages of VODs returned by the API.
 2. Display VOD titles and descriptions under linked thumbnails.